westerndigitalcorporation/zonedstorage.io/docs/linux/fs.md

 ### Usage example with a Host Managed SMR HDD

-To format a zoned block device with *mkfs.btrfs*, the `-m single` and `-d single` options must be specified, as currently no block group profile other than single is supported.
+To format a zoned block device with *mkfs.btrfs*, the `-m single` and `-d single` options must be specified, because no block group profile other than "single" is currently supported.

 ```plaintext
 # mkfs.btrfs -m single -d single /dev/sda